microsoft/WindowsAppSDK/docs/Coding-Guidelines/GettingStarted.md

 # Tada!

-Now you're ready to load `WindowsAppSDK.sln` and start development!
+Now you're ready to load `WindowsAppRuntime.sln` and start development!

 Some tips: